 Back in 2018, we purchased and renovated the original Country Style Market location on Pine Grove Ave. in Fort Gratiot.
 Even before our ownership this store stood as a symbol of fresh, no compromises, quality food in our community and we have made great strides to continue that tradition.

 In 2019, our purchase of the former Woolworth building was finalized and demolition began.
 We encountered many setbacks throughout the renovation process pushing our grand opening date further and further back until finally in March of 2022 we opened our doors!

-We are proud to now have two locations to serve the Blue Water Area and hope that you will give us a chance to show you the Country Style difference!
+We are proud to now serve the Blue Water Area and hope that you will give us a chance to show you the Country Style difference!

 MEET THE OWNERS

 Steven was born in Yuma, Arizona in 1958 and then moved to Germany with his parents in 1960, while his dad served in the US Army.
 He graduated from high school in SoCal in 1976 and immediately went to the BYU campus on the North Shore of Oahu, Hawaii.
 He then moved back to SoCal in the fall where he enrolled at San Bernardino Community College.
 After spending a restless year in College Steve decided it was time to see the world and enlisted in the United States Air Force.
 Steve served on active duty for 4 years, 1977-1981, and served in multiple locations state side and eventually was stationed overseas in South Korea.